Culture: The Catalyst for Transformation

 However, the common theme cutting across all these topics was culture.

 Before the pandemic hit, a group of CHROs like this would have focused the discussion on areas such as talent management, leadership development and the global skills shortage.
-Although those will always be top concerns for the highest-level HR executives, there is increased awareness about culture, and in particular, the key role it plays in defining what an organisation does and how it goes about doing it.
+Although those will always be top concerns for the highest-level HR executives, there is increased awareness about culture, and in particular, the key role it plays in defining what an organization does and how it goes about doing it.

 The questions that arose from our virtual meeting were revealing.
 How can I get my leaders on board with seismic change necessary to respond to pandemic pressures?
-How can I develop an organisational mindset that sees the workforce as a renewable resource that must change to meet future opportunities?
+How can I develop an organizational mindset that sees the workforce as a renewable resource that must change to meet future opportunities?
 How can I ensure that the changes I introduce now are sustainable well into the future?

-Some organisations are well on the way to confronting and answering those questions, even with the added stress of the pandemic.
+Some organizations are well on the way to confronting and answering those questions, even with the added stress of the pandemic.
 However, too often in the past, many senior business leaders have missed the critical link between culture and success.
-We introduced initiatives to build better leaders, develop careers and provide opportunities to learn but often neglected the organisational culture needed to ensure these efforts became more lasting and meaningful.
+We introduced initiatives to build better leaders, develop careers and provide opportunities to learn but often neglected the organizational culture needed to ensure these efforts became more lasting and meaningful.